opencollective/opencollective-rest/docs/transactions.md

 - `includeChildrenTransactions`: include transactions by children of the account (Projects and Events)
 - `includeGiftCardTransactions`: include transactions with Gift Cards issued by the account
 - `includeRegularTransactions`: include regular transactions of the account (default to true, use to exclude)
-- `hostedAccount`: (hostTransactions only) transactions associated with these accounts (comma separated list of slug)
+- `account`: (hostTransactions only) transactions associated with these accounts (comma separated list of slug)

 ### Authentication